-One box.
-Collection includes several letters, booklets; including baccalaureate address, In Memoriam -- Wm.
-S. Pattee, College of Law bulletin (1898), clippings (obit), and pamphlet, "Theories of knowledge and theories of being."
+Collection includes correspondence and booklets pertaining to the life and career of William Sullivan Pattee.
+Materials include baccalaureate address, In Memoriam -- Wm.
+S. Pattee College of Law bulletin (1898), newspaper clippings, and a pamphlet titled, "Theories of Knowledge and Theories of Being."

-William Sullivan Pattee was born in Maine in 1846.
-While attending Bowdoin he taught in public schools in Brunswick.
+William Sullivan Pattee was an early faculty member at the University of Minnesota School of Law.
+Pattee was born in Maine in 1846.
+While attending Bowdoin, he taught in public schools in Brunswick.
 He was a professor of Greek at the University of Lake Forrest.
-In 1874, he became the superintendent of schools at Northfield, MN.
+In 1874, he became the superintendent of schools at Northfield, Minnesota.
 While pursuing his career in education, he was studying law, and he was accepted to the bar in 1878.
 For 10 years, he had a successful career as an attorney and served in the Minnesota House of Representatives in 1884-1885.
 In 1888, he was named the first dean and faculty member of the University of Minnesota School of Law, a position he held until his death in 1911.

 0.21 Linear Feet (1 box)

 Language of Materials

 - Collection on William S. Pattee

 - Description rules

 - Describing Archives: A Content Standard